 Typically you will develop a module on a test server and then move it to the production

 server once the development is complete.
 Moving the module can be done either by copying the uncompressed module directory and its subdirectories and files from the test server to the production server, or by compressing the module directory into a .module file and copying that to the production server.
 Which technique you choose will probably depend on what kind of file system access you have between the servers.
 If the production server's drive is mounted on the test server, a simple directory copy would be sufficient.
 If FTP is the only access between the test and production servers, sending a compressed file would be easier.

 the module directory is to use the JAR utility, which can also be automated via a Gradle build task.
 Use the standard JAR options and name the target file "<module-name>.module".Deploy

 the .module file to the <labkey-home>/externalModules/ directory on your production server.
 You may have to create the externalModules directory.
-(Here we are assuming that you are not building the server from source.
-If you are building from source, then you can incorporate your module in a variety of directories.)
+(The modules directory works also, but we recommend the externalModules to indicate that this is user provided code.)
 A server running in production mode will not

 recognize a new module -- a manual server restart is required in this case.
 But a production server will